atreyee91/data-engineering-zoomcamp-2024/02-workflow-orchestration/magic-zoomcamp/data-exporters/README.md

-Load the data to Postgres
+Load the data to Postgres/GCP